How Long Does It Take Google to Verify Your Business? Complete Approval Timeline Guide

 Monitor Status Regularly

-• Check your Google Business Profile dashboard regularly for status updates
+- Check your Google Business Profile dashboard every 2-3 days for status updates

-• If using postcard verification, check your mail daily
+- If using postcard verification, check your mail daily starting on day 3

 Being proactive about monitoring your status allows you to quickly address any issues that arise.
-I recommend checking at least every 2-3 days during the verification process.
+I recommend checking at least every 2-3 days during the verification process, but not more frequently—obsessively checking won’t make it go faster and the status rarely updates more than once per day.

 Resolving Issues with Your Google My Business Listing